The lack of fast rotators in Cyg OB2. I. Insights from spectral reclassification of its B0 population: Observational sample

-To complete our data and confirm results, we reviewed the existing literature for additional spectra of our sample stars.
+To complete our data and confirm the results, we reviewed the existing literature for additional spectra of our sample stars.
 We used the Galactic O-Star Spectroscopic Survey (GOSSS), which provides extensive blue-violet and high S/N spectra of Galactic O-type stars at resolutions of $\mathrm{R\!\sim\!2500-3000}$ \citep{2011ApJS..193...24S, 2014ApJS..211...10S, 2016ApJS..224....4M}.
-The GOSSS spectra used in this work were acquired with two different instruments: the OSIRIS spectrograph at the GTC, and the TWIN spectrograph at the 3.5-m \textit{Calar Alto Observatory telescope} (CAHA, Centro Astronomico Hispano-Alemán).
-We also collected spectra from \citet{2018AA...620A..56B}, observed at the 4.2-m \textit{William Herschel Telescope} (WHT, ORM) using the ISIS (Intermediate-dispersion Spectrograph and Imaging System) and WYFFOS (Wide-field Fibre Optic Spectrograph) spectrographs.
-Additionally, we included \citet{2020AA...642A.168B} data from IDS@INT.
+The GOSSS spectra used in this work were acquired with two different instruments: the OSIRIS spectrograph at the GTC, and the TWIN spectrograph at the $\mathrm{3.5\,m}$~\textit{Calar Alto Observatory telescope} (CAHA, Centro Astronomico Hispano-Alemán).
+We also collected spectra from \citet{2018AA...620A..56B}, observed at the $\mathrm{4.2\,m}$~\textit{William Herschel Telescope} (WHT, ORM) using the Intermediate-dispersion Spectrograph and Imaging System (ISIS) and the Wide-field Fibre Optic Spectrograph (WYFFOS).
+We also included \citet{2020AA...642A.168B} data from IDS@INT.

-Details of the observational runs and data characteristics are summarized in Table~\ref{T: Telescopes_Configurations}.
+The details of the observational runs and data characteristics are summarized in Table~\ref{T: Telescopes_Configurations}.
 The final spectra from the NOT and GTC telescopes were processed with \texttt{PypeIt}, a Python package for semi-automated spectroscopic data reduction \citep{2020JOSS....5.2308P, 2020zndo...3743493P}.
-Data from INT observations were reduced using \texttt{PyRAF} \citep{2012ascl.soft07011S}, following standard routines for bias and flat-field subtraction as well as wavelength calibration. }
+The data from the INT observations were reduced using \texttt{PyRAF} \citep{2012ascl.soft07011S}, following standard routines for bias and flat-field subtraction as well as wavelength calibration. }